MCH8502 : Management Practices in Museum, Galleries and Heritage Studies

 This module provides an introduction to managing projects in the Museum/Gallery/Heritage sector, along with other related key management aspects including strategic planning and implementation, resource management, team development and management, budgeting and financial management controls, fundraising, and, marketing.

 It will also introduce students to work in the Museum/Gallery/Heritage sector – both as part of an organisational employment context and in self-employed freelance consultancy work.

 Teaching Rationale And Relationship

 Students will experience scheduled learning and teaching activities, however, the majority of their learning on this module comes from guided interdependent study.
-The scheduled time is mixed between one-hour lectures and two-hours small-group seminars or practical work, where the student is exposed to key knowledge and skills to facilitate the learning objectives.
+The scheduled time is mixed between one-hour lectures and two-hour workshops, where the student is exposed to key knowledge and skills to facilitate the learning objectives.
 These latter activities typically are coordinated by programme area and allow students to work in smaller groups.
 The module leader offers weekly scheduled office hours (drop-in/surgery) during the semester this module is on offer.